 Antonia Lead Facilitated the National delivery of We Al-Li’s Culturally Informed Trauma Integrated Healing Approach workshops with the fourteen National Family Violence Prevention Legal Services.

-Her interest in the use of Indigenous Cultural Practices, which is at the foundation of all her work, has influenced her community activities, as well as the delivery of speaking engagements in schools around Valuing Culture.
+Her interest in the use of Indigenous cultural practices, which is at the foundation of all her work, has influenced her community activities, as well as the delivery of speaking engagements in schools around Valuing Culture.

-At this time in her life, she has a clear focus on working to empower leaders to feel the full potential of their leadership capacity and to maintain the strength of this potential in the long term.
+Antonia has a clear focus on working to empower leaders to feel the full potential of their leadership capacity and to maintain their strength in the long term.